Granite Nightmare (pictures to prove it)

 So, my Dad (who happened to be here) and I, quickly began covering everything in our kitchen.

 Then, I waited in the next room with my girls.

 Within 2 minutes of hearing the saw cutting the stone, I could see large swirls of stone dust circling in the air below my recessed lights that were on in the hall.

 I called the kitchen company to speak to our “designer” and she was in shock.
-She asked to speak to the head honcho dude and they started ARGUING on the phone in front of me.
+She asked to speak to the head dude and they started ARGUING on the phone in front of me.
 It was awful.
-She apologized.
-I told her it’s getting dark, my kids are hungry, we have homework, and I am stuck on my porch while your guys ruin my house, so sorry isn’t going to cut it.
+She apologized to me.
+I told her, “It’s getting dark, my kids are hungry, we have homework, and I am stuck on my porch while your guys ruin my house, so sorry isn’t going to cut it.”

 Here are photos of what we came home to the next day

 You can see there is granite dust EVERYWHERE.